saulakh/extended-kalman-filter/README.md

 For laser measurement updates, we can use the H matrix to calculate y, S, K, and P. For radar measurement updates, the Jacobian matrix Hj is used instead to calculate S, K, and P.

+### Project Build Instructions

+The main program can be built and run by doing the following from the project top directory:

+1. mkdir build
+2. cd build
+3. cmake ..
+4. make
+5. ./ExtendedKF

 ### Project Files

 These files are located in the src folder: